Redoudou/Leaseatblock/README.md

 A product of nearly 100 years of advocacy and legislation, rent regulation is critical for low-income New Yorkers.
 Rent regulation mediates the severe power imbalance between tenants and landlords, which is exacerbated by tight housing markets.
 The rent laws, similar to anti-trust laws, consumer protections and other regulatory laws, are especially important for low-income people but benefit moderate-income households as well.
 They differ from—but often complement—housing subsidy programs.
 For example, by mediating rent levels.

-- About 1 million apartments are rent-stabilized in NYC, that's roughly half of all apartments in the city.
+- About 1 million apartments are rent-regulated in NYC, that's roughly half of all apartments in the city.
 - Rent Stabilization giver renters the right to stay in their apartment with modest rent increases each year, typically between 2 - 6%.

 ### The Problem we tackle:
-Since 1990, we estimate New York City has lost 300 000 rent-stabilized apartments.
-A lot of tenants do not know they are in a rent-controlled apartment and thus are being abused by realtors.
-The city lacks a system that tracks rent-stabilized.
+Since 1990, we estimate New York City has lost 300 000 rent-regulated apartments.
+A lot of tenants do not know they are in a rent regulated apartment and thus are being abused by realtors.
+The city lacks a system that tracks rent-regulated.
 It’s almost impossible to know if an apartment is under that regulation or not.

 ### Do we need a Blockchain ?
 ![enter image description here](https://i.ibb.co/PFq09Yx/Screenshot-from-2019-10-14-01-48-54.png)